-After more than 10 years of its first edition, the Earth System Science Center (CCST) of the National Institute for Space Research (INPE), through its Laboratory of Modeling and Studies of Renewable Energy Resources (LABREN), has the satisfaction to publish the second, expanded and revised edition of the Brazilian Atlas of Solar Energy.
+After more than 10 years of its first edition, the Impacts, Adaptation and Vulnerability Division (DIIAV) of the National Institute for Space Research (INPE), through its Laboratory of Modeling and Studies on Renewable Energy Resources (LABREN), has the satisfaction to publish the second, expanded and revised edition of the Brazilian Atlas of Solar Energy.
 This is an example of a cooperative work between INPE and researchers from several institutions in Brazil: the Federal University of São Paulo (UNIFESP), the Federal University of Santa Catarina (UFSC), the Federal Technological University of Paraná (UTFPR) and the Federal Institute of Santa Catarina (IFSC).

 For this new edition, more than 17 years of satellite data have been used and several advances have been implemented in the parameterizations of the BRASIL-SR radiative transfer model, in order to further improve the reliability and accuracy of the produced database made available for public access.
 In addition to these advances, the new version contains analyzes about confidence levels, about the spatial and temporal variability of the solar resource, as well as about scenarios for the use of various solar technologies.
 Although the focus of the Atlas is the energy area, the data presented also serve users in various other areas of knowledge, such as meteorology, climatology, agriculture, hydrology, and architecture.

 The database of the Brazilian Atlas of Solar Energy can not be reproduced or copied, in whole or in part, for commercial purposes without the express permission of INPE.